advocacy

 • First, identify non-advocates in your current lists.
 Engage and nurture those "non-advocates" to sign up for advocacy alerts from your organization.
 Convey the importance of advocacy and the impact their advocacy can have.

 • Do you have "Advocacy" as a section on your website?
-Do you have a sign-up form embedded on that page?
+Is a sign-up form embedded on that page?
 If not, keep reading.
-Your website should always be working for you.
+Your website should always be working in your favor.
 Having a sign-up form easily visible on your website is low-hanging fruit.
 Capture and convert that traffic.

 • Run Advocacy Campaigns